hualuzhou/hualuzhou.github.io/_news/4-220910-textureVideoCompetition.md

 ---
-title: "Congradturations to Giang and Lu for the first place prize in the video competition held by Texture Technologies"
+title: "Congratulations to Giang and Lu for the first place prize in the video competition held by Texture Technologies"
 date: 2022-09-10
 tags:
   - website